 Combat Veterans should make sure that they have everything required to show that they are combat Veterans.
 Certain programs may require that combat Veterans have certain indicators, such as a campaign medal, to verify that they served in combat and are eligible for certain VA benefits.

-Veterans that suffer from a service-connected disability, injury, or illness are entitled to benefits and compensation from the VA.
+Veterans who suffer from a service-connected disability, injury, or illness are entitled to benefits and compensation from the VA.

 It takes time to compile evidence and make a convincing claim that will make the VA give you the disability rating you deserve.
 Any lack of evidence or thoroughness in the claim can result in a denial or a lower rating.